AhmedGamal991/saucedemo/README.md

+# First Task
-# Selenium Framework project ( Saucedemo website )

-using Java, maven, TestNG, and POM Design Patterns
+Selenium Framework project ( Saucedemo website ) using Java, maven, TestNG, and POM Design Patterns

 Test Automation framework for: https://www.saucedemo.com/

 # Teck Stack
-Java 19.0
+Java 19.0        As a programming language

-Selenium 4.17
+Selenium 4.17    As a testing tool

-maven
+maven            As a management tool

-TestNG 7.9
+TestNG 7.9       As a test runer tool

-POM
+POM              As a Design pattern

+# Seconed Task
+End2End Scenario using Cucumber and gherkins
+The Task Page exists in path "src\test\java\features"